The piccolo trumpet

 Piccolo trumpet is not like a high playing big trumpet.
 It is a complete new instrument.
 I do hope that young piccolo trumpet players will ask contemporary composers to write music for this magic instrument.
 I do hope young players will have the same faith that Maurice André had in his career.
 This way piccolo trumpet will keep on living.

-* Technical note on Penny Lane : Played by David Mason (see video) the piccolo trumpet part of Penny Lane was written by Paul Mc-Cartney after having heard and seen the 2nd Brandenburg concerto played on BBC TV.
+* Technical note on Penny Lane : Played by David Mason (see video on Youtube) the piccolo trumpet part of Penny Lane was written by Paul Mc-Cartney after having heard and seen the 2nd Brandenburg concerto played on BBC TV.
 The part is written in B major and played on the A piccolo trumpet (D major).
 It is interesting to note that David Mason, in the first part of the video, plays the final of the Brandenburg tuned in Bb and after that, changed the tuning to put his piccolo in A and play Penny Lane.

 *